laurenzcodes/rock-paper-scissors/readme.md

 ## Description

-Rock Paper Scissors is a simple browser game built with HTML, SCSS, and Vanilla JS.
+Rock Paper Scissors is a simple browser game for young and old built with HTML, SCSS, and Vanilla JS.
 The game allows players to either play against a computer (PvC) or watch a computer vs computer match (CvC).
 The history of previous games is also displayed.
+It works on desktop and mobile phones.

 ## Installation and Setup